 Eventually, you’ll need a cloud.
-Somewhere out there on the internet where you can upload all your images.
+Somewhere out there on the internet where you can upload and store all your images.
 An easy-to-use service that also helps with organization and allows you to share your photos with friends, family, maybe your students, and the world.

 In this post, I want to offer some advice and options for making all that happen.
 This is not a comprehensive list but instead is divided into groups serve different use cases.
 If you know of something I missed, spot an error, or have any other comments about this information, please leave me a message here.

 What to look for in a photo sharing service

 There are many factors to consider before selecting one service over another, depending on how many pictures you want to store, what you want to do with them, and how serious you are about quality.
 Here are the major factors that I think you need to consider.

 - Storage space – most services put a limit on how much you can upload.
 That limit is usually expressed in terms of numbers of images or number of gigabytes used.
 But don’t just look at how much you have now; consider your needs in the future.

 - Quality of images – read the fine print carefully to see if the service allows for full quality images or if they will compress the pictures.
 Compression probably won’t matter if you just want to share them online but it could be an issue if you decide to print your images.

 - Ease of use – you want the process of uploading, organizing, and sharing to be simple, especially if you have other people (like a family or class of students) participating.